pingcap/blog/2016-11-15-Travelling-Back-in-Time-and-Reclaiming-the-Lost-Treasures.md

 Originally, TiDB reads data based on the historical time which is automatically obtained by the system as a transaction starts.
 Setting the `tidb_snapshot` session variable is merely enabling TiDB to read data using the time specified by the user to replace the time automatically obtained by the system.

-You might wonder that if all the versions are kept, will the space occupied by the data inflate indefinitely？This leads to how TiDB collects garbage.
+You might wonder that if all the versions are kept, will the space occupied by the data inflate indefinitely?
+This leads to how TiDB collects garbage.

 #### The Garbage Collection (GC) mechanism in TiDB